-The team at Joint Regeneration of Lake Oconee offers several joint pain treatments tailored to your specific condition.
+The team at Joint Regeneration offers several joint pain treatments tailored to your specific condition.
 The team strives to get you the best treatment, while focusing specifically on your needs.

 Conservative therapies are often the first line of defense when it comes to joint pain.
 Medications and physical therapy are often great options to help you minimize your pain and regain your life back.

 Joint injections and alternative medicine are other ways the team helps you to help mend the damage in your joints and to increase your overall mobility and flexibility.
 These injections help to cut down on inflammation that often accompanies joint pain.